 Making a holiday budget isn’t that hard, but sticking to it is another matter.
 When you have a long list of gifts to buy and events to attend on a small budget, it often seems impossible to keep your holiday spending within the limits you’ve set for yourself.
 Next thing you know, you’re giving up in frustration and pulling out the credit cards.

 To avoid this pitfall, you need to stretch your dollars.
 With a few adjustments in the way you plan for, shop for, and celebrate the holidays, you can save on just about everything on your holiday list, from gifts to entertainment.

 1. Adjust Expectations

-Many people feel awkward having this conversation, but there’s a good chance many of your friends and family members will welcome it.
+To shift other people’s expectations, talk openly with family, friends, and co-workers before you start your shopping.
+Explain that you’re on a tight budget and you need to give fewer presents or smaller presents than you have in the past.
+This conversation can feel awkward, but there’s a good chance many of your friends and family members will welcome it.
 If they’re worried about holiday spending too, they’ll be glad to have an opportunity to dial down their own gift-giving.

 2. Shop Smart

-- Shop Online.
-There are many advantages to doing at least part of your holiday shopping online.
+Consider doing at least part of your holiday shopping online.
 Aside from the convenience, it’s easier to compare prices and apply coupon codes to save money.
-You can also shop through Ibotta or Rakuten to save even more.
-Plus, you avoid the hectic holiday atmosphere at the store, you’re less likely to go overboard with spending.
+Online browser extensions can help you do both.
+And because you avoid the hectic holiday atmosphere at the store, you’re less likely to go overboard with spending.